San Diego Wrongful Termination Attorney

 - The employee’s race or national origin

 - The employee’s gender or sexual orientation

-- Retaliation after an employee has filed a complaint about the employer or requested or taken time off as allowed by the federal Family and Medical Leave Act (FMLA), the California Family Rights Act (CFRA) or the New Parent Leave Act (NPLA)
+Additionally, retaliation after an employee has filed a complaint about the employer or requested or taken time off as allowed by the federal Family and Medical Leave Act (FMLA), the California Family Rights Act (CFRA), or the New Parent Leave Act (NPLA).

 A careful review of your case may show that your employer did or did not violate federal or state laws when discharging you.
 Manfred, APC, is ready to evaluate the facts and determine whether you have a cause to bring legal action.